Category Archives: Swedish Royals

 Throughout his young adulthood, Sigvard was romantically linked to various European princesses.
 Maria Francesca of Italy and Juliana of the Netherlands were rumored to be nearly engaged to Sigvard.
 Even actress Greta Garbo was said to be involved with Sigvard.
 Although the two did know one another, it is unlikely they were more than friends.

 In the early 1930s, Sigvard relocated to Germany (supposedly due to a romance with a commoner) where he worked as a set designer for several theaters.
-It was through his theater work in Berlin that Sigvard met his first wife, actress Erica Patzek.
-When Sigvard declared his intentions to marry Erica, his entire family and top Swedish government officials attempted to talk him out of it.
-Sigvard’s grandfather, King Gustav V, was so disgusted with the third marriage to a commoner within the family (following Gustav’s brother Oscar and grandson Lennart) that he stopped speaking with Sigvard for a time.
+Through his theater work in Berlin, Sigvard met his first wife actress Erica Patzek.
+When Sigvard declared his intentions to marry Erica, his family and top Swedish government officials attempted to dissuade him.
+Sigvard’s grandfather King Gustav V was so disgusted with the third marriage to a commoner within the family (following Gustav’s brother Oscar and Gustav’s grandson Lennart) that he stopped speaking with Sigvard for a time.

-Sigvard and Erica divorced in 1943, after which he married Danish commoner Sonja Robbert.
-The couple had a son, Michael, the following year.
+Sigvard and Erica divorced in 1943, and in the same year, he married Danish commoner Sonja Robbert.
+The couple had a son Michael, born in 1944.
 After their divorce in 1961, Sigvard married Marianne Lindberg with whom he stayed until his death.

 During the following two decades, Sigvard divided his time between Copenhagen, Stockholm, and New York working at Bernadotte & Bjorn Industrial, a design firm he founded with Danish designer Acton Bjorn.
-Sigvard remained well-known in Sweden for the work he did during that time, designing everything from machinery to appliances to cookware.
+Sigvard was well-known in Sweden for his design work, designing everything from machinery to appliances to cookware.
 He was particularly fond of designing items from silver.

 In 1951, Grand Duchess Charlotte of Luxembourg conferred on him the title of Count of Wisborg.
 After marriages to commoners became a common practice among Swedish royals in the 1960s and 1970s, Sigvard decided to pursue the reinstatement of his princely title.
 Sigvard’s nephew, King Carl XVI Gustav, never consented to this, which caused a long-standing rift between the two.
 A lawsuit against the Kingdom of Sweden was ongoing at the time of Sigvard’s death.